rlaker/dstansby.github.io/_posts/2020-12-04-heliopy-udpate.md

 Taking a break
 --------------
-Given everything above, I've decided to take a break from working on heliopy.
+Given everything above, I've decided to take an indefinite break from working on heliopy.
 What does this mean?
-I won't review new pull requests or accept feature requests, with two exceptions
+I won't review new pull requests or accept feature requests, apart from bug fixes.

-- Bug fixes
-- Small pull requests to add new data sources to heliopy

 A vision for heliopy
 --------------------